10 years ago, Malaysians were shocked to hear about Teoh Beng Hock’s death.

 However, Ean Yong has insisted that Teoh was clearly under arrest as his movements had been restricted and MACC officers had confiscated his mobile phone.

 What were the circumstances of his death?

-Teoh was found dead on the 5th floor roof of Plaza Masalam the following day around 1.30pm by one of the building’s janitorial staff.
+Teoh was found dead on the fifth-floor roof of Plaza Masalam the following day around 1.30pm by one of the building’s cleaning staff.

 He had reportedly fallen out the window of the 14th floor of the building, where the MACC offices were located.

 Initially, MACC claimed that Teoh had committed suicide.

 However, Teoh’s friends and family insisted that this could not have been true, pointing to the fact that he was to be married.

 Teoh had gotten engaged to his fiance after a two-year courtship but he died the day before they were to register their marriage.
 A photoshoot had also been planned on the same day, followed by a honeymoon and a wedding reception in October.